User Defined Operations in VDMS¶

 |__haarcascade_frontalface_default.xml

-file to the ~/user_defined_operations/resources
+cars.xml file to the ~/user_defined_operations/resources directory.

-4. Create the cardetect.py
+4. Create the cardetect.py file in ~/user_defined_operations/functions.

 import time